 An application level firewall evaluates network packets for valid data at the application layer before allowing a connection.
 The firewall examines the data in all network packets at the application layer and maintains complete connection state and sequencing information.
 Other security items such as user password and service requests that appear in the application layer data can be validated by the firewall.
 Specialized application software and proxy services are included in most application layer firewalls.
-Proxy services manage traffic through a firewall for a specific service such as HTTP or FTP.
 Proxy services can provide increased access control, detailed checks for valid data, and generate audit records about the traffic they transfer because the proxy services are specific to the protocol that they are designed to forward.